-GlaxoSmithKline (GSK) is major pharmaceutical company with 100,000 employees in over 150 countries.
-The company holds more than a third of emerging markets, showcasing 40 new medicines being developed in 2015.
+GlaxoSmithKline (GSK) is a major pharmaceutical company with nearly 100,000 employees in over 150 countries.
+The company holds more than a third of emerging markets, showcasing 39 new medicines and 15 vaccines being developed in 2019.

 Heart disease medications